Bail Bond

 Orange County Bond Schedule

 Lays out exactly how much each bond should be.
 It lays out how much subsequent monetary amounts should be.
-It also lists offenses which require an appearance in front of the first-appearance judge.
-The schedule is merely a rough guide to give judge’s a starting point and an idea of what is reasonable.
+It also lists offenses that require an appearance in front of the first-appearance judge.
+The schedule is merely a rough guide to give judges a starting point and an idea of what is reasonable.
 Judges go up and down depending on what mitigation is offered by the Defense and what aggravation is offered by the State.

 Bond Hearings

-If the first-appearance judge does not grant bond, or his bonds are above your means, or the bond is too restrictive to your life (i.e. no contact with family)….then your lawyer can file a bond hearing.
+If the first-appearance judge does not grant a bond, or his bonds are above your means, or the bond is too restrictive to your life (i.e. no contact with family)….then your lawyer can file a bond hearing.
 These hearings take several forms.
-Either the motion is asking for (a) modification of bond conditions; for example an already-bonded defendant needs to have contact with family; (b) motions to set bond; for example where the first appearance judge denied bond; or (c) motions to reduce bond; for example where the Defendant can’t afford the bond, commonly seen in high-bond cases like trafficking, where bail amounts can be in the hundreds of thousands of dollars.
+Either the motion is asking for (a) modification of bond conditions; for example, an already-bonded defendant needs to have contact with family; (b) motions to set bond; for example where the first appearance judge denied bond; or (c) motions to reduce bond; for example where the Defendant can’t afford the bond, commonly seen in high-bond cases like trafficking, where bail amounts can be in the hundreds of thousands of dollars.

 Standards for Bond Hearings:

 These mitigators are USED by your attorney to get your bond reduced, modified, or set.
-Those include, ties to the community, criminal history, nature of the charges, a lack of strong evidence, and virtually any relevant piece of information that would show a reason for the reduction of bond amount.
+Those include ties to the community, criminal history, the nature of the charges, a lack of strong evidence, and virtually any relevant piece of information that would show a reason for the reduction of the bond amount.
 The ability to introduce outside thoughts is limited only by the creativity of the lawyer you have hired.
-For example, the author of this article has introduced case law at a bond hearing, and successfully argued that the charges could not be sustained, therefore a bond reduction was required to reflect what the actual charges and bond should be for the case.
+For example, the author of this article has introduced case law at a bond hearing and successfully argued that the charges could not be sustained, therefore a bond reduction was required to reflect what the actual charges and bond should be for the case.

-Getting Arrested for New charge after released?
+Getting Arrested for a New Charge after being released?

 Non-Bondable Offenses?